There are three issues in recent versions of OS X that cause problems for Mini vMac.

 * Press the return key to execute the command.
-(This clears all extended attributes of all files in the application bundle.)
+(This clears all extended attributes of all files in this application bundle.)

 * You should now be able to launch Mini vMac without interference from Gatekeeper and Path Randomization.

 warning: You should only do this for applications that you have reason to trust.
 Please only download Mini vMac from pages on “www.gryphel.com”.
-It would also be to good to check the md5 checksum.
+It would also be to good to check the md5 checksum and the signature.